Lizzie222222/pcs/replit.md

 # Plastic Clever Schools Web Application

 ## Overview
 This project is a web application for the Plastic Clever Schools program, designed to reduce plastic usage in schools.
 It features a public website and an integrated CRM system.
-The platform guides schools through a three-stage plastic reduction program (Inspire, Investigate, Act) by providing educational resources, tracking evidence submissions, showcasing case studies, and offering administrative tools for managing school participation and progress.
+The platform guides schools through a three-stage plastic reduction program (Inspire, Investigate, Act) by providing educational resources, tracking evidence submissions, showcasing case studies, offering reduction promise tracking, and providing administrative tools for managing school participation and progress.
 The business vision is to empower schools to become environmentally responsible and to scale the program's reach and impact.

 ## User Preferences
 Preferred communication style: Simple, everyday language.